-Butterflies are day creatures.
+Butterflies are diurnal creatures [active during the day].
 Therefore, the best time to visit a butterfly garden is in the morning, when the butterflies are active.

 Many butterflies welcome us when we visit them on one sunny Saturday morning.
 They are busy flying from one flower to another, in search of nectar, their main food.